Introduction to Teaching CLIL

 What is unique about the Introduction to Teaching CLIL course?

-You will learn about practical applications of the theories of CLIL.
+You will learn about the practical applications of the theories of CLIL.
 Being part of a global cohort means that you have many opportunities to share ideas and collaborate with other CLIL teachers around the world.

 What is the time commitment of the CLIL course?